Sunday, 28 July 2024

 The rock platform close to Bald Head

 Until this point, the path is fairly level and not particularly taxing; however, the final stretch has a bit of a sting in its tail, with the track descending steeply into a gully before climbing back up to Bald Head.
-As you navigate this section, you’ll be rewarded with more views of the towering sandstone cliffs above the Grose Valley, glimpsed through the trees
+As you navigate this section, you’ll be rewarded with more views of the towering sandstone cliffs above the Grose Valley, glimpsed through the trees.

 The final path to the edge of the cliffs

 As the track nears the summit of Bald Head, it splits, offering access to two distinct vantage points.
-The eastern edge has a sensational panorama, with a direct view down the Grose Valley westwards towards Burra Korrain.
+The eastern edge has a sensational panorama, with a direct view down the Grose Valley westwards towards Burra Korain.
 From here, you can see the impressive line of cliffs stretching from Liversidge Hill to Walls Lookout.
 There is also a 'front on' view of Hanging Rock, nestled beneath Burramoko Head.

 The western aspect from Bald Head